 The £500 prize recognizes early career achievement in the development and/ or application of advanced quantitative methods in any social science discipline.
 Applicants should be UK residents and in the first 10 years of their research career (including periods of postgraduate study).

-The prize will be presented at the next Research Methods Festival, which will be held at the University of Oxford, 8-10 July 2014.
+The prize will be presented at the next Research Methods Festival, which will be held at the University of Bath, 5-7 July 2016.